 2.)
 Ronda

-Perched around a 90-minute drive (inland) from Malaga, Ronda is one of the pretty incredible places in Spain to visit.
+Perched around a 90-minute drive (inland) from Malaga, Ronda is one of the most incredible places in Spain to visit.

 Legend has it that the locals used to argue and divine intervention split apart the city to stop any more quarrels.